 In shooting sports, most competitors use a 12 or 20 gauge.
 But the shooting sports are where the sub-gauges really shine.
 Many will use a .410 or 28 gauge for the added challenge.
 Any hunting type shotgun will work fine for shooting clays, and it’s great practice to prepare for wingshooting before the season.

 For those who don’t hunt or who take clays more seriously, there are many shotguns on the market that are customized specifically for the clay target sports.
 Many Over-Under shotguns in particular are frequently tailored for the clay shooter, as are quite a few Semi-Automatic shotgun models.

 3-Gun is another shooting sport involving shotgun, handgun, and rifle courses with scoring based on time and accuracy.
 Most 3-Gun tailored shotguns are semi-automatic and very high capacity in order to allow the shooter to engage numerous targets in the quickest time possible.

 In a future article, we’ll survey various shotgun designs and their uses.
 In the meantime, don’t hesitate to give us a call or send us an email for more information about shotguns.
 We’re always glad to help.

-A member of the Green Top family since 2003, Brad Stephenson is Green Top’s Waterfowl and Turkey Specialist.
+Brad is a Waterfowl and Turkey Specialist who has been a Green Top pro since 2003.
 He grew up in a hunting family, going along with his dad in a backpack as an infant.
 He started chasing quail, squirrel, and deer, and began duck hunting at the age of 13.
-He called in his first spring gobbler on his second hunt at 14 and never misses a day of the spring season.
+Ever since calling in his first spring gobbler on his second hunt at 14, he’s never missed a day of the spring season.

-*Special thanks also to Garren Meyers and to Andrew Napier for contributing to this article.
+*Special thanks also to Green Top pros Garren and Andrew for contributing to this article.